Powerlearnproject/se-day1-assignment-Alfred-stack/README.md

 #Part 2: Introduction to AI and Prompt Engineering
 Define prompt engineering and discuss its importance in interacting with AI models.

+Amazon defines prompt engineering by breaking down each concept.
+For instance, a prompt is a natural language that requests generative AI to perform a specific task, while prompt engineering involves the continuous refinement of prompts until the desired outcomes from the AI system are achieved.
+Amazon Blog (2024).
+Prompt engineering is important because it includes improved user experience and control and increased flexibility.

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.

+Vague prompt: "Tell me about Machine Learning" Improved Prompt: "Explain the various types of Machine Learning Techniques and provide a detailed definition of Machine learning."

+Explanation: the improved prompt is more specific and clear because, unlike the vague prompt, "Machine learning" is a broad concept, and requesting the Generative AI to tell you about machine learning will result in an ambiguous explanation.
+However, by providing the improved prompt that guides AI to provide a detailed and relevant response, such ambiguity will be eliminated, and make the output more useful and streamlined for the user.

 References

+Amazon (2024), "What is Prompt Engineering", Avaliable at: "https://aws.amazon.com/what-is/prompt engineering/#:~:text=Prompt%20engineering%20makes%20it%20easy,intention%20even%20with%20minimal%20input."

 Atlassian, "Waterfall Methodology: A Comprehensive Guide" Available at: "https://www.atlassian.com/agile/project-management/waterfall-methodology#:~:text=What%20is%20the%20Waterfall%20methodology,%2C%20verification%2C%20and%20maintenance)."
 [Accessed: 2 September 2024].